raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a server receives a DSO Keepalive message with a zero MESSAGE ID then this is a fatal error and the server MUST forcibly abort the connection immediately.
-The DSO Keepalive request message resets a DSO Session's keepalive timer, and at the same time communicates to the server the the client's requested Session Timeout values.
+The DSO Keepalive request message resets a DSO Session's keepalive timer, and at the same time communicates to the server the client's requested Session Timeout values.
 In a server response to a client-initiated DSO Keepalive request message, the Session Timeouts contain the server's chosen values from